WhitenWhiten/LLM4Design/README.md

-# Replication manual for the paper: *Using LLMs in Software Design*
+# Replication manual for the paper: *Using LLMs in Software Design: A Study of GitHub and A Practitioner Survey*

 This repository is the replication package for the paper: Using LLMs in Software Design.
 The current work  contains two sub-study, one mining study and one survey study, and the files related to the two parts are stored in the two different folders of this repository, `Mining` and `Survey`.
 In the following two sections, we will present the way to replicate the results of the two studies separately.